 This ride heads through Rocky Fork, Tennessee's newest state park.
-The bike trails have been designated but not improved yet.
-Many of the trails are made up of old logging roads.
+The bike trails have been designated and the Flint Mountain Trail has been cleared greatly improving it.
+Many trail intersections are now signed making it easier to navigate.
+Most of the trails are made up of old logging roads.
 Some of the logging roads have overgrown to become singletrack.

 There are several stream crossings and an initial strenuous climb.
 Views exist but are limited when the leaves are on.

-There are two short climbing sections that are probably hike-a-bike for most riders.
-One of the climbs at the start is a rocky climb that becomes a stream full of rocky rubble and then there's another shorter section at about 4.5 miles that is steep and rocky.
+If you ride the loop in the CW direction, there are two short climbing sections that are probably hike-a-bike for most riders.
+One of the climbs near the trailhead of the Flint Mountain Trail just off the paved road is a rocky climb that becomes a stream full of rocky rubble and then there's another shorter section at about 4.5 miles that is steep and rocky.

 Several stream crossings are fun but could be challenging during wet weather.
 The trails are, in places, very overgrown but passable, especially on the first half of the route.
 I would suggest wearing gloves and a long sleeve shirt because there are a lot of thorns.